colinkeenan/silentcast/README.md

 - **Arch Linux Full Install**
     - Use an AUR helper, like `yaourt -S silentcast`.
 This will automatically install the latest release and missing dependencies.
 Keep your install up to date the usual way with your AUR helper, like `yaourt -Syua`. **Uninstall** with `sudo pacman -R silentcast`
     - Without an AUR helper, just [Download silentcast.tar.gz from aur.archlinux.org](https://aur.archlinux.org/packages/si/silentcast/silentcast.tar.gz), extract, and do `makepkg -si` from the extracted directory.
 This will do exactly the same thing as an AUR helper would do for installation, but you will have to keep track of updates yourself. **Uninstall** with `sudo pacman -R silentcast`

 - **Ubuntu Linux Full Install**
-    - For 14.04 and 12.04 run the following commands to install Silentcast (If the PPA/repositories are out of date or for older versions of Ubuntu follow one of the "Any Linux Distro" instructions):
+    - For supported releases run the following commands to install Silentcast (If the PPA/repositories are out of date or for older versions of Ubuntu follow one of the "Any Linux Distro" instructions):

             $ sudo add-apt-repository ppa:sethj/silentcast
             $ sudo apt-get update
             $ sudo apt-get install silentcast

        Or run the following, condensed, command:

             $ sudo add-apt-repository ppa:sethj/silentcast && sudo apt-get update && sudo apt-get install silentcast

        - **Uninstall**
        Run `sudo apt-get remove silentcast`.
 You can then remove the PPAs with `sudo add-apt-repository -r` like so:

                 $ sudo add-apt-repository -r ppa:sethj/silentcast && sudo apt-get update

 ###Launch Methods